Best Scenic Drives

 Perkinsville Road from Jerome to Williams

-Yavapai County Road 72 follows an old railroad route northwest out of Jerome.
-It's a fairly smooth dirt track that descends to the tiny ranching hamlet of Perkinsville where it crosses the Verde River.
-Great views of Sedona's red rocks and the Verde Valley's high chaparral country.
-The last 30 miles are paved on this lightly traveled route that passes through a Ponderosa pine forest as it nears Williams.
+Yavapai County Road 72 follows a former railroad line northwest out of Jerome.
+It's a fairly smooth dirt track that descends to the ranching hamlet of Perkinsville where it crosses the Verde River.

 Arizona Route 66 from Seligman to Kingman

-This 90-mile stretch of two-lane blacktop is one of the longest remaining stretches of the world famous Route 66.
+This 90-mile stretch of two-lane blacktop is one of the longest remaining segments of the world famous Route 66.
 There are quite a few road ruins and fading motels left from the heyday of Route 66.
 Some of the highlights include Seligman's Snow Cap drive-in, Grand Canyon Caverns and the Hackberry General Store.
-Plus, miles and miles of open highway to cruise back in time.
+Plus, miles of open highway to cruise back in time.

 State Route 67 from Jacob Lake to Grand Canyon North Rim